-|1968||My career in archaeology (such as it was) began in probably my second year at secondary school.
-I had an interest in maps and history; as a smaller kid I loved grubbing around old castles and, particularly, Roman remains.
+1968 My career in archaeology (such as it was) began in my second year at secondary school.
+I had an interest in Ordnance Survey maps and history; as a smaller kid I loved grubbing around old castles and, particularly, Roman remains.

-|1971-6||Over the next few years I went digging at Wall when I could, building up a good relationship wth Bert Round, the site director.
-Although I was around quite a bit and able to spend more time digging, I began to hear tales that a fit young man could be paid to dig and so I looked for an opportunity to become a digger with a big "d".|
+1971-76 I dug at Wall when I could, building up a good relationship wth the site director, Bert Round.
+Although I was available to spend more time on the site, I heard a rumour that a fit young man could be paid to dig and so I looked for an opportunity to become a digger with a big "D".

-|1976-80||In the spring of 1976 I took a room in a flat with school friend Duncan Higgs in north London and began volunteering on the Department of Urban Archaeology (now MOLA) site at the former General Post Office buildings in New Street (GPO75) directed by Alan Thompson.
+1976-80 I took a room in a flat in north London in the spring of 1976 with a former school friend and began volunteering with the Museum of London's Department of Urban Archaeology (MoL DUA, now MOLA).
+The excavations at the former General Post Office buildings in New Street (GPO75) were directed by Alan Thompson and later by Steve Roskams.
 Oh, muddy days!!
-So began four years of mud sweat & tears in our clothes.
-Got a job with the DUA in April 1977.
-GPO75 was later directed by Steve Roskams.
+So began four years of mud, sweat & tears.
+In November 1976 I gained the post of Museum Assistant, and the following April became an Archeological Site Assistant .

 Other sites I worked on include:

-|1981-6||Over the next five years I turned to digging outside London.
+1980-86 Over the next five years I turned to digging outside London.
 Excavations include:

-These days I remain a member of my local archaeological society, receive the annual transactions, don't attend the meetings, and watch archaeology TV programmes occasionally.|
+These days I remain a member of my local archaeological society, receive the annual transactions, occasionally attend the meetings, and watch the odd archaeology programme on TV.

 For more spoo go to Hobley's Heroes.
 Gathering together the fragmentary scraps of paper and photos that document their lives, working on excavations across the City of London in the period 1973-1991

 The author - Leslie (Lez) V Watson - has asserted his right under the Copyright, Designs and Patents Act, 1988, to be identified as the author of this work.
-I use Chrome web browser and Notepad++ script editor.